rokath/trice/docs/TriceV1.0Specification.md

         - If it is accidentally somewhere in the so far unparsed src, we do not know that and therefore do not care about.
         - patch id into source and extend lu and li
       - if there, it points to an id slice, because f could be n times in src
-      - for each i in id slice check oli for the closest match and that this i is not yet inside li
+      - In most cases the slice contains only one ID.
+Only if the same f is used several time there are several IDs in the appropriate slice.
+For each i in id slice check oli for a fitting file and the closest match and that this i is not yet inside li.
-        - (if only only i unused with different file names, assume them to be used in this moment)
         - if success patch id into source and extend lu and li
-        - if no success, that means, that all i inside id slice are used, so create new id and patch id into source and extend lu and li
+        - if no success, that means, that all i of that file inside id slice are used, so create new id and patch id into source and extend lu and li
+        - If only i unused with different file names, assume them to be used in this moment and create a new ID.
+          - This way IDs in not parsed src get the chance to get their old ID back.
+        - For example after adding sources with IDs from a different project and not executing `trice refresh` before

-  - if the next found f srcID != 0: found id->ilu->f identical to src f?
+  - If the found f src ID != 0, check if found id->ilu->f is identical to src f.
     - if yes check li
       - if yes (duplicate) create new id and extend lu and li and overwrite srcID
       - if not, extend li
-    - if srcID not in lu, it cannot be in li, extend lu & li
+    - if src ID not in lu, it cannot be in li, extend lu & li
 - STM is not needed but maybe helpful during debugging.
-- If after `trice u` a `trice z` and a `trice u` again is executed, all TIDs are expected to be at the same place again.
-If in between `trice u`, an optional `trice z`and a `trice u` src was edited, most TIDs are expected to be at the same plaxe again.
+- If after `trice u` a `trice z` and a `trice u` again is executed, all IDs are expected to be at the same place again.
+If in between `trice u`, an optional `trice z`and a `trice u` src was edited, most IDs are expected to be at the same place again.

 ###  5.2. <a name='UserCodePatchingtriceupdate'></a>User Code Patching (`trice update`)